stjudecloud/docs/docs/guides/genomics-platform/requesting-data/about-our-data.md

 10. Variant coordinates were lifted over to GRCh38_no_alt using [Picard][picard] `LiftoverVcf`.
 11. Variants were normalized using [`vt normalize`][vt].
 12. Variants were annotated using [VEP v100][vep] and the `--everything` flag.
-13. VCFs were bgzipped and tabixed, then validated using [VCFtools' `vcf-validator`][vcf-validator].
+13. VCFs were compressed with bgzip and tabix indexed, then validated using [VCFtools' `vcf-validator`][vcf-validator].
     * VCFtools' `vcf-validator` is outdated, and is being replaced with [GATK's `ValidateVariants`][gatk-validator] in future versions of the pipeline.

 For more detailed information on steps 1-5, see the [Clinical Pilot paper][clinical-pilot] where they are described in depth.